mmzvia/nestjs-websocket-api/README.md

 ## Goal

-Build a basic real-time messenger API using WebSocket with the ability to communicate in separate chat rooms.
+Build a basic real-time messenger API with the ability to communicate in separate chat rooms.

-## Main User Scenarios
+## Main Scenarios

-**New User Flow**
+**New User**

 1. Register
+2. Login
-2. Create a chat
+3. Create a chat
-3. Fetch all users
+4. Fetch all users
-4. Add selected users to the chat
+5. Add selected users to the chat

-**Join & Message Flow**
+**Join & Message**

 1. Fetch available chats
-2. Connect to a chat
+2. Connect to specified chats
 3. Start messaging

-**Chat Management Flow**
+**Chat Management**

 1. View users in a chat
 2. Remove specific users from the chat

+**Leave Chat**

+1. Fetch available chats
+2. Leave specified chats

 ## Roadmap